Medicare FAQs

 To be contemporaneous the record must be completed at the time the service was rendered or initiated or as soon as practicable afterwards.

-If you use macros or templates, review these regularly to ensure information that is automatically recorded is appropriate for the particular patient.
+If you use macros or templates, review these regularly to ensure information that is automatically recorded is appropriate for the particular patient and the treatment which was provided to them.
 Specifically, you need to remove any information from the automatically recorded template if it does not apply to your patient.
 If it is inadvertently left in the medical record it may be argued that the entry was automatically generated and that the other elements of the attendance were not met.
 Be vigilant in reviewing entries for auto-fill templates because they are commonly criticised by Medicare regulators.
-The level of documentation required by Medicare is the same as your obligations under the Medical Board’s Good medical practice: a code of conduct, which says another doctor should be able to tell what went on in the consultation when they read your notes.

 Your medical records are not just a reminder for you.
 Medical records are a scientific record of the patient’s care and a billing record that is legally mandated.
 Good records will also provide you with the best chance of a good outcome if you are reviewed or audited.

 It is important that the clinical record reflects what occurred during a consultation and provides evidence that the claimed item number was appropriate.
 The record is expected to contain information such as history, investigation, a management plan and/or preventative health care to a sufficient degree that makes it clear the consultation would have taken the duration that is required for any time-based Medicare item numbers.
-For example, a simple “script written” with no other detail would not generally be enough to show a peer that a consultation took six minutes.
+For example, a simple “script written” with no other detail would not generally be enough to establish that a consultation took six minutes.

 If you feel that an MBS item number is outdated you should make an enquiry with askMBS (MBS Online - AskMBS Email Advice Service) and request a written response in relation to the current requirements for the item number.